apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ### 6.2 Follow-up plan

-#### 1) Promote the integration of hudi and flink
+#### 1) Promote the integration of Hudi and Flink

-Push the integration of flink and hudi to the community as soon as possible.
+Push the integration of Flink and Hudi to the community as soon as possible.
 In the initial stage, this feature may only support kafka data sources.

 #### 2) Performance optimization

-In order to ensure the stability and performance of the hudi-spark version, the decoupling did not take too much into consideration the possible performance problems of the flink version.
+In order to ensure the stability and performance of the Hudi-Spark version, the decoupling did not take too much into consideration the possible performance problems of the Flink version.

 #### 3) flink-connector-hudi like third-party package development

-Make the binding of hudi-flink into a third-party package.
-Users can this third-party package to read/write from/to hudi with flink.
+Make the binding of Hudi-Flink into a third-party package.
+Users can this third-party package to read/write from/to Hudi with Flink.